Meet our Teachers

 Melinda is passionate about the Montessori methodology and pedagogy and has been with us since the early days.
 She enjoys spending time with her daughters Kanoe and Anela (our Toddler Program teacher) and her grandchildren.

 Patti Harper- upper elementary teacher, Mamane class

 Patti joined MOMI in 2018.
-She completed her bacherlor's degree in Education at Hope College in Holland, Michigan.
+She completed her Bachelors' Degree in Education at Hope College in Holland, Michigan.
 Once introduced to Montessori education, Patti attended the Center for Montessori Teacher Education in Rochester, NY to complete her upper elementary Montessori credential.

-When not in Mamane, Patti enjoys reading, golfing, and traveling.
+When not in Mamane, Patti enjoys reading and golfing.